 TRADITIONAL HOLI IN INDIA

 Holi is an ancient Hindu festival that celebrates the coming of spring and the rebirth of nature.
-It is also known as the festival of colors or the festival of love.
+It is usually celebrated in March and is also known as the festival of color.
 People chase and color each other and throw water filled balloons on unsuspecting neighbors.
 Everyone is fair game, friend or stranger, rich or poor, children and elders.
 The color play occurs in communities, open streets, parks and temples.
 Friends & family meet to color each other as a symbol of love.
 This is also a day to forget and forgive and mend broken relationships.
-Ladies prepare snacks like gujiya, malpua and other vegetarian delicacies.
-Men make Bhang, a sweet drink made with milk, sugar, cinnamon, and herbs, a traditional drink of the Holi festivities.
+Ladies prepare fresh vegetarian snacks like gujiya & malpua while men make Bhang, a sweet drink made with milk, sugar & herbs, a traditional drink of the Holi festivities.
 People sing and dance, some playing drums and dholak.
 In the evening a bonfire is lit and a Hindu priest performs Pooja to bless everyone.

 LEGEND OF HOLIKA